 National Federation requires that water depth at any point 2-5 feet in front of the end of board, must be 12 feet (3.658m) or more except for pools constructed prior to January 1987, where water depth 2 to 5 feet in front of the end of the board must be a minimum of 10 feet (3.045m).
 The host school cannot insist that the visiting team(s) must dive in less than ten (10) feet of water.
-When diving is not conducted because of inadequate water depth and -a) Written notice is given to opponents at least two weeks prior to the start of the season, diving is not conducted and no points awarded. b) No written notice is given, the visiting team(s) shall be awarded points in proportion to their number of entries and the host team shall not score. c) If the host team's facility meets the minimum depth recommendation and the visiting team (and all teams with diving entries) shall dive, places shall be awarded to the competitors and their points shall be included in the total team score.
+When diving is not conducted because of inadequate water depth and - a) Written notice is given to opponents at least two weeks prior to the start of the season, diving is not conducted and no points awarded. b) No written notice is given, the visiting team(s) shall be awarded points in proportion to their number of entries and the host team shall not score. c) If the host team's facility meets the minimum depth recommendation and the visiting team has eliminated diving from its program because its facility does not meet the depth standard, the host team (and all teams with diving entries) shall dive, places shall be awarded to the competitors and their points shall be included in the total team score.
 All pools must be in compliance with Federal rules related to pool drains.